genzyio/genzy/docs/categories/06-Services/service-class.md

 ## What Service class is

-Service class is a JavaScript class that implements some arbitrary piece of business logic.
+Service class is a JavaScript class that implements an arbitrary piece of business logic.
 It's methods can have parameters, and can also return results.

+Nimbly can generate a Web API or an HTTP Client from any Service Class.

 ## Plain